DillonSteyl/SCIE1000/Week 8/style_1.md

 This program draws a red dashed line with red circles on each point.
 Note the American spelling of colour (unfortunately this is pretty standard for most programming languages).

-There are more colour options available, which you can find by googling 'matplotlib colors' and finding a list of acceptable colour formats.
-One format is just a set of popular colour names, which can be found by googling `wikipedia X11 color names`.
+There are more colour options available, which you can find by googling 'matplotlib colors api' and finding a list of acceptable colour formats.
+One popular format uses a set of popular colour names, which can be found by googling `wikipedia X11 color names`.
 Here is an example of that format being used:

 ```